AnshumanSrivastava108/BadlaavFoundation-NGO-Website/README.md

    A small insight on our NGO.
 It also contains a short video giving an insight into the motivation, vision, and mission of Badlaav Foundation.

 2. Projects Section
    The major 2 projects of Badlaav are listed in this section.
-It includes a short description and images of the projects.
+It also includes a short description and images of the projects.

 3. Join Us Section
    This section contains a button to join Badlaav Foundation as a volunteer.
 The button directs to the registration form.

 4. Our Team Section
-   Board members of the current year can be seen in this section.
-It also contains links to contact the board members via Instagram and Facebook.
+   Board members can be seen in this section.
+It also contains links to contact the board members via thier social media accounts.

 5. Testimonials Section
    This section contains testimonials from current and formal volunteers.
-Volunteers have expressed their views on the foundation and its working.
+Volunteers have expressed their views on the foundation.

 6. Blogs Section
-   Badlaav Foundation frequently publishes blogs on topics such as child education and education crises.
+   Badlaav Foundation frequently publishes blogs on topics such as education crises.
 The section contains the latest blogs by Badlaav members.

 ### Goals: